 Unfortunately, this can impact the quality of their milk and leave it with a musky tinge.
 If this is the case, then you’ll need to separate your billy goats from the females unless they are breeding.

-But this will be your call.
+Still, this will be your call.
 Not everyone has this result so if you keep your goats together, you might want to give milking a try the way things are, and if you need to make housing modifications then at least you’ll know.